 When a student needs more than you feel prepared to provide, a referral to the Office of the Dean of Students is a great place to start.
 If you have helped a student resolve an issue, but suspect more assistance is needed, share those concerns with us as well.

 There are times when we may reach out to you to gather additional information.
 When we contact others, our goal is to collaborate to determine the best course of action for each student or situation.
 We appreciate receiving information you might have that will help us reach our goal of effectively supporting our students.

-Students who have a documented disability and plan to request accommodations (academic or housing) are asked to contact the Syracuse University Center for Disability Resources to register for services.
+Students who have a documented disability and plan to request accommodations are asked to contact the Syracuse University Center for Disability Resources to register for services.
 Students will be asked to submit the appropriate documentation directly to that office to determine what accommodations and/or services will become part of a student's Academic Adjustment Plan.
 The Center for Disability Resources will also work with students who: